Cardinality Sparsity: Applications in Matrix-Matrix Multiplications and Machine Learning: Introduction

 Let us briefly elaborate on the computational aspect.
 The most time-consuming parts of many optimization processes are often matrix-matrix multiplications.
 The standard multiplication methods for $M\times P$ and $P\times N$ matrices have complexity of order $\mathcal{O}(MPN)$ \citep{computational2003}.
 However, many types of data enjoy cardinality sparsity: for example, image data often consist of only $256$ different values.
-We can then reduce the complexity; indeed, we show that the number of multiplications in the matrix multiplication process can be reduced to $\mathcal{O}(m P n)$, with $m$ and $n$ the maximal number of unique values in the columns of the first matrix and the maximum number of unique values in the rows of the second matrix, respectively, that is, typically $m\ll M$ and $n\ll N$.
+We can then reduce the complexity; indeed, we show that the number of multiplications in the matrix multiplication process can be reduced to $\mathcal{O}(MN + m P n)$, (The term $MN$ arises because reconstructing the complete output from the compressed computation involves inspecting every element in the resulting matrix.) with $m$ and $n$ the maximal number of unique values in the columns of the first matrix and the maximum number of unique values in the rows of the second matrix, respectively, that is, typically $m\ll M$ and $n\ll N$.
 It should be noted that we assumed that the structure of the matrices is known.
-While the fastest multiplication algorithm, with a complexity of approximately $\mathcal{O}(n^{2.37})$, remains applicable to any matrix \citep{LeGall, alman2021refined}, we focus on matrices with cardinality sparsity and known structure.
+While the fast multiplication algorithm, with a complexity of approximately $\mathcal{O}(n^{2.37})$, \citep{LeGall, alman2021refined}, or $\mathcal{O}(n^{3}/(\log n ^1.5))$, \citep{yu2015improved} remains applicable to any matrix, we focus on matrices with cardinality sparsity and known structure.
 By "matrix structure," we refer to both the compressed version and the encoding matrix that we will introduce in Section~\ref{sec:Computations_Matrix_Mult}.
 This assumption is relevant in neural networks and machine learning algorithms, as the input matrix, which is the primary source of sparsity, remains consistent across all learning iterations.
 Therefore, we can determine the input matrix structure through preprocessing before initiating the training process.
 It is important to note that this preprocessing step only needs to be performed once, incurring minimal time overhead, especially when dealing with a large number of iterations.
 Additionally, this approach is advantageous for Boolean and binary matrix multiplication when the matrix contains only two distinct values.
+Moreover, another advantage of our method is that it remains valid even when one of the matrices is binary, whereas Boolean and binary multiplication methods usually require both matrices to satisfy binary conditions.
+This is particularly beneficial for example for categorical data when dummy encoding is applied.
 The key insight is to avoid redundant multiplications, allowing us to effectively condense the matrices.
 Further details are provided in Section~\ref{sec:Computations_Matrix_Mult}.
+For illustration, consider $\weight\boldsymbol{V}$ with